What Is Collagen? Types, Benefits & How to Support It

 Most of us are aware of the importance of protein, but not all proteins are created equal.

-While all proteins are made up of chains of smaller molecules called amino acids, the specific amino acids sequences differ from one protein to another.
+While all proteins are made up of chains of smaller molecules called amino acids, the specific amino acid sequences differ from one protein to another.

-When you digest a protein, what you are actually absorbing are the millions of tiny amino acids that made up that protein.
+When you digest a protein, what you are actually absorbing are the millions of tiny amino acids that make up that protein.

 Your body then takes those amino acids and uses them to make new protein chains.